zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported locales for user interfaces

-Currently, these languages are supported for claims:
+Currently, these languages are supported for claims as part of user
+interfaces:

 * `en`: English
 * `es`: Spanish